-GUEST WRITER’S OPINION
+GUEST WRITER’S ARGUMENT

 On Sunday, April 16, Pitzer College Student Senate decided to take a hard stance on a divisive issue.
 Since 2005, the Palestinian-led Boycott, Divestment, and Sanctions (BDS) movement has attempted to hinder Israeli economic development.
 The hope was that Israel will withdraw from the West Bank and end the so-called “apartheid” state.
 Although the BDS movement has gained support internationally, it has succeeded only in hindering opportunities to promote peace and a two-state solution, in addition to harming the Palestinian economy.